... and ended with one enormous cake!

 10 of 13

-Talia opted for simple, all-white, classic romantic flowers.
+The bride opted for simple, all-white, classic romantic flowers.
 "I wanted orchids, roses, lilies, and peonies," she says.
 Olive leaves woven into the arrangements were a nod to their Italian location.

 Swipe here for next slide